Table of Contents[Hide][Show]

-It is believed that kahweol and cafestol palmitate increase the liver’s production of glutathione, the mother of all antioxidants, by as much as 700%.
+It is believed that kahweol and cafestol palmitate increase the liver’s production of glutathione, the master antioxidant, by as much as 700%.

 Coffee Enema for Pain

-Coffee enemas are not only a powerful detoxification protocol easily accessible to anyone, they are extremely helpful for pain management as well.
+Coffee enemas are not only a powerful detoxification protocol easily accessible to anyone, but they are also extremely helpful for pain management as well.

 Dr. Lawrence Wilson MD writes that the following is from an article in Healing Newsletter, NL#13, May-June, 1986.
 By Gar Hildenbrand:

 The coffee enema may have been first used in modern Western nations as a pain reliever.
 As the story goes, during World War I nurses kept coffee pots on the stove all day long.
 Battle surgeons and others drank it to stay awake while working horrendously long hours.
 Enema bags hung around as some patients needed help moving their bowels.